-How to create and ratify a Constitution
+How to Create and Ratify a Constitution

-Why a constitution is needed?
+Why is a constitution needed?

 A constitution is a founding document that provides a clear outline of the structure and mission of the organization and provides a basic set of rules that will govern the group.
 Its intent is to provide consistent leadership for the organization as it will be passed on to future officers.
 Even though the focus and direction of an organization may evolve over time, the amendability for a constitution will allow an organization to change to meet future needs while retaining the overall foundational mission and vision of the organization.
-Simply put, it allows an organization to grow, while remaining true to its founding roots.
+Simply put, it allows an organization to grow while remaining true to its founding roots.

 - Word/Google document